klimentyev/scma/README.md

 The code is written in **Matlab**, but fully compatible with **Octave** (`parfor` loop in Octave needs `endparfor` instead of `end`; for Octave 4.2.2 I have no parallel work, `parallel execution package` may be helpful).
 Unfortunately, the program executions very slow in **Octave**.

-The mex function generation in **Matlab** increases the speed of execution approximately in 15 times.
+The mex function generation in **Matlab** increases the speed of execution approximately in 15 times (for single thread case).

 ## Channel models